Kuxry/Tsukuba-Cycle/README.md

     - **Scenario 3**: Adjust the frequency of vehicle redistribution operations.
     - **Scenario 4**: Add more share-cycle ports, bicycles, and racks to meet increasing demand.

-## AI Technology Application
+## AI Technology Application and Data Scraping

-The use of AI technologies, such as XGBoost and Transformer-based models, plays a central role in solving real-world urban mobility issues.
-By predicting user demand and analyzing potential vehicle redistribution strategies, we aim to create an efficient and accessible share-cycle system in Tsukuba.
+The integration of AI technologies like **XGBoost** and **Transformer-based models** plays a central role in addressing complex urban mobility challenges.
+Through advanced data analysis, these models can predict user demand patterns, optimize vehicle redistribution strategies, and ensure that share-cycle stations are strategically positioned throughout Tsukuba.
+This data-driven approach not only enhances the efficiency of the share-cycle system but also significantly improves user accessibility and satisfaction.

 To support this initiative, automated data scraping is used to collect real-time information from relevant sources such as share-cycle usage data, traffic conditions, and user behaviors.
-By employing a custom test.py file, we can automate the data collection process from official websites and APIs, ensuring that the most up-to-date information is always available for AI model training and evaluation.
+By employing a custom `test.py` file, we can automate the data collection process from official websites and APIs, ensuring that the most up-to-date information is always available for AI model training and evaluation.
 This method allows for continuous monitoring and adjustment of AI predictions based on real-time trends, leading to more responsive and adaptive urban infrastructure planning.

-This project demonstrates how data-driven solutions can lead to practical improvements in public transportation and urban infrastructure, ensuring that share-cycle stations are strategically placed to optimize service and meet user needs.
+This project exemplifies the application of AI in real-world settings, where data-driven solutions directly contribute to enhancing public transportation systems and creating smarter, more efficient urban environments.
+The success of these technologies in Tsukuba's share-cycle program highlights the potential for similar approaches to revolutionize mobility in other cities.